 Training needs are identified in response to the needs of all pupils.
-We have a number of staff across the Prep Schools with specific training in Emotional Literacy, Speech and language, Social Thinking, literacy and numeracy interventions and a learning mentor who offers counselling sessions.
+We have a number of staff across the Prep Schools with specific training in Emotional Literacy,, Social Thinking, literacy and numeracy interventions and a learning mentor who offers counselling sessions.